saltaro/nyc-mhtn-ds-080320-lectures/README.md

 # If you want to store your notes in a personal repository on GitHub

-## Fork the repository at https://github.com/learn-co-students/nyc-mhtn-ds-080320-lectures
+## Fork :fork: the repository at https://github.com/learn-co-students/nyc-mhtn-ds-080320-lectures
 ## Clone down your forked repository
 ** this step only happens once**